maitag/peote-net/README.md

 ## TODO:
-- better errorhandling and avoiding buffer-outbounds
+- better errorhandling
+- more options to handle buffering (max users per server, payload, outbounds)
+- let server disconnect/block users
 - hardening to make it more robust against flooding
 - better implementation/documentation of the network-protocol
 - total rewrite of the Perl Peote-Server in haxe